dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-2 Pipelining.md

   *Write-after-write* (WAW) hazard requires dependent write to execute after write.
 It occurs when instruction x+1 writes a source before instruction x writes to the source, resulting in the wrong order of writes.
 WAW hazards are also eliminated by register renaming, allowing both writes to execute in any order while preserving the correct final result.

-* **Control hazards** are caused due to changes in the program flow.
+* **Control hazards**: are caused due to changes in the program flow.
 They arise from pipelining branches and other instructions that change the program flow.
 The branch condition that determines the direction of the branch (taken vs. not-taken) is resolved in the execute pipeline stage.
 As a result, the fetch of the next instruction cannot be pipelined unless the control hazard is eliminated.
 Techniques such as dynamic branch prediction and speculative execution described in the next section are used to overcome control hazards.

 [^1]: Register renaming - [https://en.wikipedia.org/wiki/Register_renaming](https://en.wikipedia.org/wiki/Register_renaming).
 [^3]: Architectural state - [https://en.wikipedia.org/wiki/Architectural_state](https://en.wikipedia.org/wiki/Architectural_state).